Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 Sunrise at Marley Park, Dublin

-Getting to Marley Park: The park is located in the Dublin suburb, Rathfarnham.
-Just a 40-minute bus ride from the city centre.
+The park is located in the Dublin suburb, Rathfarnham.
+And is just a 40-minute bus ride from the city centre.
+Making it the ideal spot for a picnic or relaxing day with friends.

 Royal Canal